 Designing a reasonable sample size could involve adopting a flexible strategy which considers study objectives, available resources and precision.
 This strategy may based on the search of the plateau phase within precision or CIs curves.
 Since the uncertainty in prevalence decreases rapidly with increasing sample size up to 110-135 individuals, but not much more with further increase in sampling effort, the decision for a sample size exceeding this threshold, could be considered an optional choice within the prevalence range of 5% to 95%.
 Simultaneously, effective management and control of health- or economically important parasites and pathogens may necessitate a narrow fixed precision of no more than 5% for prevalence across the range of 10% to 90% and counted precision as P/2 or (100-P)/2 for rare or common species (Arya et al., 2012; Naing et al., 2022, 2006; Thrusfield, 2018).

-Our case study on the distribution of in two host species at successive life stages illustrates how the minimum sample size can provide sufficient data for descriptive-comparative studies of parasite prevalence.
-Employing a minimum sample size in a pilot study, crude estimation of prevalence with the subsequent estimation of a reasonable value of n stands as the most effective strategy to reach sufficient statistical accuracy with minimum cost. expected .value
+Our case study on the distribution of acanthocephalan parasite P. tereticollis in two host species at successive life stages illustrates how the minimum sample size can provide sufficient data for descriptive-comparative studies of parasite prevalence.
+Employing a minimum sample size in a pilot study, crude estimation of prevalence with the subsequent estimation of a reasonable value of n stands as the most effective strategy to reach sufficient statistical accuracy with minimum cost.
+Given the Slovakian red fox population in 2022 and E. multilocularis expected prevalence range of 13%-52% (based on previous studies), our guidance for future prevalence studies is as follows.
+Sample sizes of 20-30 individuals will provide acceptable precision for roughly evaluating prevalence with 95% confidence.
+A sample of 145 foxes will be sufficient to distinguish highly endemic areas of E. multilocularis with 95% probability and a precision value of 7.8%.